Absolute Label Services logo

 AI-powered components automatically generate notifications for campaign developments including radio play detection across 250+ UK stations with three-minute latency, playlist additions, stock level alerts for physical inventory management, and pricing optimization recommendations based on release timing.
 The automation reduces manual monitoring requirements and accelerates response capabilities for time-sensitive promotional opportunities.

-Anthology platform launched in June 2025 expands capabilities beyond existing label services toward comprehensive business management infrastructure.
+Anthology launched in June 2025 as a comprehensive business management infrastructure layer for the independent sector.
 Core functions include catalog organization with rights and metadata administration, global distribution management, granular neighboring rights collection control, YouTube Content ID monetization optimization, and consolidated analytics dashboards.
-The AI assistant “Ant” provides conversational interface for strategic queries trained on music industry data.
+The AI assistant “Ant” provides a conversational interface for strategic queries trained on music industry data.

-Technology development signals investment in platform sophistication and potential evolution toward white-label or broader market availability beyond existing bespoke client relationships.
-Paul Purcell, former Director of Client Integrations at FUGA, joined as Director of Platform in September 2025, bringing white-label distribution expertise to oversee Anthology’s commercial development and potential market expansion.
+Technology development signals investment in platform sophistication and broader market availability beyond existing bespoke client relationships.
+Paul Purcell, former Director of Client Integrations at FUGA, joined as Director of Platform to oversee Anthology’s continued development and rollout.
+The official staff roster also lists Thomas Osgood as Director of Engineering and Isaac Kalil as Lead Engineer, indicating a dedicated internal platform team rather than a lightweight add-on tool.

 Anti-fraud policy addresses unauthorized content exploitation, misleading metadata, bot-generated streams, and terms of service violations through three-strike enforcement system.
 Violations trigger escalating penalties from content takedown with warning, to final warning before suspension, to account termination with complete content removal and five-year royalty hold.
 Critical violations including fake information submission, excessive suspicious streaming, and impersonation result in immediate account blocking without prior notice.
 Royalties from flagged accounts remain withheld up to five years pending legal claims, with discretionary reallocation or retention by Absolute after expiration if no valid claims arise.